dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

    - Operators are sometimes represented by a symbol with a hat on top e.g. like \\( \hat{A} \\).
      Sometimes we forget the hat if it is clear it is an operator.

-2. **The result of any measurement is an eigenvalue of the operator describing the experiment**
+2. **The result of any measurement is an eigenvalue of the operator describing the experiment and after the measurement the system is described by the wavefunction corresponding to that eigenvalue**

    - An eigenvalue of an operator \\( \hat{A} \\) is any real number \\( a \\) which
      obeys an *eigenvalue equation* i.e. \\( \hat{A} \psi = a \psi \\).